Uprooted from Kabul, welcomed in Pittsburgh

 He found that Upwardly Global’s one-on-one coaching and skilling programs predicted each of Afghan newcomers’ cross-cultural differences — Jalal’s resume, as simple as it seemed, required a complete reboot for the U.S. job market.
 Upwardly Global also directly connected Jalal to open positions at workplaces committed to hiring diverse talent.

-After just three months, as warm weather ushered in the spring season, Jalal landed a job as a Monitoring & Evaluation Analyst at the Allegheny County Department of Human Services in his new home of Pittsburgh, Pennsylvania.
+After just three months, as warm weather ushered in the spring season, Jalal landed a job as a Monitoring and Evaluation Analyst at the Allegheny County Department of Human Services in his new home of Pittsburgh, Pennsylvania.
 He has now worked there for over half a year, his family supported by the reliable salary.

 Collaborations among critical organizations that support Afghans rebuilding their careers in the U.S. has led to Jalal’s and many other stories of successful transitions.
 After all, sometimes a support system can make all the difference.